DanStemGenomics/danstemgenomics.github.io/README.md

-## Welcome to the Genomics Platform documentation
+## Welcome to the Genomics Platform

 ### Starting a Genomics project